Rhipe agrees to Crayon takeover bid

-Distributor Rhipe has agreed to be fully acquired by multinational IT consultancy Crayon for $2.50 per share, a tolal of $400 million.
+Distributor Rhipe has agreed to be fully acquired by multinational IT consultancy Crayon for $2.50 per share, a total of $400 million.

 In an ASX announcement, Rhipe said it entered into a binding scheme implementation deed with Oslo, Norway-headquartered Crayon.
 This comes days after Crayon submitted an indicative, non-binding offer last week.

 Crayon is a software asset management and cloud optimisation services provider with revenues of approximately 19.5 billion Norwegian Krone ($3 billion).
+The company arrived in Australia in 2019 and acquired Oracle specialist Navicle and Winc’s software licensing operations in 2020.

 The acquisition is subject to conditions customary for a transaction of this nature, including a Rhipe shareholder vote, court approval, customary regulatory approvals, approval from an independent expert, and if Rhipe has no material adverse change and no prescribed occurrences.